top of page

 Wood Wizards teaches children how to work with tools, materials, and process.
 The work is physical and deliberate: measuring, clamping, sanding, adjusting, finishing.
 Progress is visible.
 Mistakes happen early and get corrected in real time.

 At CreateATL, the program operates in full view of everyday activity—people building businesses, fixing things, hosting meetings, and learning alongside one another.
 That context matters.
 Kids see making as normal work, not a special event.
+With Wood Wizards weekend workshops kids build in a community that houses other builders, entrepreneurs, and neighbors.

 Why These Skills Matter Now